litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …ests run and their interpretations.
-Correction for multiple comparisons in whole-brain maps was achieved through setting a cluster-size criterion, combined with a voxelwise threshold of   P   < 0.01. <mark class="annotated-text">Monte Carlo simulations</mark> with the AFNI program “Alphasim” were used to set a cluster criterion of 220 contiguous voxels (1.76 mL), for a whole-brain family-wise error of   P   < 0.05.
+Correction for multiple comparisons in whole-brain maps was achieved through setting a cluster-size criterion, combined with a voxelwise threshold of   P   &lt; 0.01. <mark class="annotated-text">Monte Carlo simulations</mark> with the AFNI program “Alphasim” were used to set a cluster criterion of 220 contiguous voxels (1.76 mL), for a whole-brain family-wise error of   P   &lt; 0.05.
 In one case, a smaller search volume was…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"